wangyan100/springbootexamples/spring-boot-autoconfig/readme.md

 - add your springboot starter into the SpringBoot application
   ![7](doc/7.png)

-- add properties into the SpringBoot application's application.properties
+- add properties of auto configured Service class into the SpringBoot application's application.properties
   ![8](doc/8.png)

-- use aut configured Service class in the SpringBoot application as below shown
+- use auto configured Service class in the SpringBoot application as below shown
   ![9](doc/9.png)

 - run the SpringBoot application, it works